 In an age where originality is hard-currency or rather soft currency.
 Everything that starts with “mass” is seen as a gust from the past.
 Designers are what often stands between market success and failure.
-It is an environment where intuition and preferences should be fed with a pleasant experience, not like before when everybody was offered more of the same thing as everybody else.
+It is an environment where intuition and preferences should be fed with a pleasant experience.
+Not like before when everybody was offered more of the same thing as everybody else.
 This means that the image of the starving artist of 20th Century is changing.
-Since endless opportunities for a very prosperous future in the business world both as an employee or as an independent designer company startup is waiting to be explored.
+Since endless opportunities for a very prosperous future in the business world.
+Both as an employee or as an independent designer company startup is waiting to be explored.

 Little more than a decade ago, a new dimension of design thinking was launched when Steve Jobs introduced its coming revolution on the mobile phone market.
-The iPhone did not only offer a new design and integration of new functionality, but it also worked to redesign human behaviour.
-Tania Lombrozo is a psychology professor at the University of California, writes the following about the smartphone technology to revolutionize behavioral science: “That’s because, for the first time in human history, a large proportion of the species is in continuous contact with technology that can record key features of an individual’s behaviour and environment.”
+The iPhone did not only offer a new design and integration of new functionality.
+But it also worked to redesign human behaviour.
+Tania Lombrozo, a psychology professor at the University of California, writes the following about the smartphone technology to revolutionize behavioural science: “That’s because, for the first time in human history, a large proportion of the species is in continuous contact with technology that can record key features of an individual’s behaviour and environment.”

 A team from Erasmus University in Rotterdam has tested how the unconscious brain responds to art.
-The results show that if we are being told that an image is an artwork or not we automatically change our response, either by upgrading or downgrading the emotional experience.
+The results show that if we are being told that an image is an artwork or not we automatically change our response.
+Either by upgrading or downgrading the emotional experience.
 The research method was based on two experiments with 24 students.
-They were asked to evaluate pictures, some of the real events and some of the artworks, both pleasant and unpleasant in character, while their brain activity was measured via an EEG.
+They were asked to evaluate pictures.
+Some looked at pictures of real events and some of artworks, both pleasant and unpleasant in character.
+As their brain activity was measured via an EEG.
 After watching all the images the students rated them according to attractiveness.

 Also published on Medium.